AdobeDocs/photoshop-api-docs/README.md

 The Photoshop APIs currently support creating and editing of Embedded Smart Objects.
 Support for Linked Smart Objects is forthcoming.

 - In order to update an embedded smart object that is referenced by multiple layers you only need to update one of those layers, the effect will be reflected in all layers referencing the same smart object.

+- The replaced smart object takes the bounds of the new image by default.
+If your document contains transparent pixels (e.g some .png) , you may not get consistent bounds.

 The API's are documented [here](https://adobedocs.github.io/photoshop-api-docs/#api-Photoshop-document_operations)